ryukirisame/learningjs/how js works.md

 ```
 All of these things are created during the creation phase, and each serves a different role

+# Variable Environment
+Stores variable and function declarations, function parameters, and the arguments object.

+# ThisBinding
+Determines the value of the this keyword in the current context.

 # Lexical Environment

 A lexical environment is essentially a structure that defines the association between identifiers, to specific variables and functions for a particular scope. a kind of map between variable and function names and their values.